Tulane outside linebacker Patrick Johnson excelling as pass rusher, reaching 10 season sacks

 He also is smart, adapting quickly to a role that requires him to cover backs and tight ends on pass routes occasionally.
 He says he played outside linebacker in high school, adding his hardest adjustment was to the speed of the college game.

-These days, opponents have a hard time adjusting to his speed, and he wants to leave a huge impression at the Cure Bowl, which he hopes will lead to bigger and better things.
+These days, opponents have a hard time adjusting to Johnson's speed, and he wants to leave a huge impression at the Cure Bowl, which he hopes will lead to bigger and better things.

 “This game right here is going to be huge to build off,” he said.
 “Next year we’re not going to try to talk about a bowl game.
 I want to hear talk about a championship and putting rings on the fingers.”